Ophiuchus: Scalable Modeling of Protein Structures through Hierarchical Coarse-graining SO(3)-Equivariant Autoencoders: The Ophiuchus Architecture

 \section{The Ophiuchus Architecture}

-We treat a protein as an ordered list $(\mathbf P, \mathbf V^{0:\lm})_{1:N}$ of $N$ nodes, each with an anchoring position $\mathbf P_i \in \mathbb R^{1\times 3}$ and a collection of irreducible representations of SO(3): $\mathbf V_i^l \in \mathbb R^{d \times (2l + 1)}$ for integers $l \in [0, \lm]$, $i \in [1, N]$.
+We represent a protein as a sequence of $N$ residues each with an anchor position $\mathbf P \in \mathbb R^{1\times 3}$ and a tensor of irreducible representations of SO(3) $\mathbf V^{0:\lm}$, where $\mathbf V^l \in \mathbb R^{d \times (2l + 1)}$ and degree $l \in [0, \lm]$.
+A residue state is defined as $(\mathbf P, \mathbf V^{0:\lm})$.
 These representations are directly produced from sequence labels and all-atom positions, as we describe in the \textbf{Atom Encoder/Decoder} sections.
-Our model then acts with diverse operations on these representations. \textbf{Self-Interaction} updates vector representations independently, mixing within same-anchored vectors of different orders.
-In order to mix across the domain, \textbf{Sequence Convolution} updates $K$-sized windows of the list simultaneously, message-passing within sequence neighbors.
-Finally, \textbf{Spatial Convolutions} employ permutation invariant geometric messages to update the representations and coordinates of spatial neighbors.
-These modules are composed to build a coarsening-refining encoder-decoder hourglass architecture.
+To capture the diverse interactions within a protein, we propose three main components. \textbf{Self-Interaction} learns geometric representations of each residue independently, modeling local interactions of atoms within a single residue. \textbf{Sequence Convolution} simultaneously updates sequential segments of residues, modeling inter-residue interactions between sequence neighbors.
+Finally, \textbf{Spatial Convolution} employs message-passing of geometric features to model interactions of residues that are nearby in 3D space.
+We compose these three modules to build an hourglass architecture.